 Best Catfishing Rig

 A catfishing setup starts with a nice sturdy rod, a high quality reel, some strong good quality fishing line, and high quality terminal tackle.
 It’s always important to buy good high quality gear so that you don’t lose a trophy.
-Nothing more disappointing than losing the fish of a lifetime. below, and you can find more fishing gear on our fishing gear store.
+Nothing more disappointing than losing the fish of a lifetime.
 For a catfishing rod, I go with a sturdy spinning rod big enough to cast the baits I am using, and strong enough to pull in the size catfish I expect to catch in the area.
 For a catfishing reel, I prefer the baitcasting reels because they cast further, and are more durable.
 Though it takes a little bit of practice to cast a baitcasting reel and not have your line spider up.
 But once you master casting a baitcaster it is a really great reel.
 But a good spinning reel works great too.
 It’s all a matter of preference.
 If you would like a well matched setup a spinning combo would be the best bet.

 For fishing line, I typically go with a 12 pound test, good quality line for smaller catfish, and will go with a braided line of 30 to 40 pound test if I am targeting big catfish.